 Swansdown by Donald Platt

-To say that Donald Platt’s new collection is about a son’s reckoning with a father’s death from Alzheimer’s would be like saying that Dr. Zhivago is about vodka.
+To say that Donald Platt’s new collection is about a man reckoning with the death of a family member would be like saying that Dr. Zhivago is about vodka.
 Swansdown has the sweep of a Russian novel.
 That kind of attention to detail (recurring descriptions of cloud formations, daffodils, bird flight, an evergreen and a maple whose leaves are turning to yellow-orange / fireworks, / eruptions of magma from the earth’s core”).
 And Platt digs into the deep heart of the people in his book, using his long wild lines and deepening meditations to push further and further into the typically closed crevices of the mind.
 Somehow, mind and body, earth and ether come together in these poems, so that by the end I understand more than I could have hoped to know before.
 (Grid Books)

 More recommendations from poet friends:

 The True Account of Myself as a Bird by Robert Wrigley

 Recommended by Joe Wilkins: In his twelfth collection, with poems playful and serious, employing free verse and traditional forms, Robert Wrigley insists across time, distance, and every chasm that we are, somehow, one another.
 What at this moment could be harder to say?
 What could ever be truer?
 And Wrigley means we in that widest, truest sense—butterflies, boulders, the nondescript neighbor also named Bob: all beings here are allowed their worth and meaning and song.
 The bird the poet is sings to the man he will be when he wakes.
 The man plucks a fish rib dropped by an eagle from his hair.
 At the edge of the woods, the doe thinks in “silent syllables made entirely of scent.” “[T]he wind says it is the wind,” and the melting snow “doesn’t know it’s rain.”
 (Penguin Books)